gurkandemir/Spelling-Error-Corrector/README.md

 5. smooth is not required.
 6. If you execute algorithm with smooth, it implements alpha smoothing.
 Otherwise, it does not implement smoothing.
+7. If you execute algorithm with print_confusions, it prints confusion matrices by creating new text files.
+Otherwise, it does not print.
 ```